Tyler799/Morrowind-2020/Morrowind_2019.md

 * [RR Mod Series - Better Meshes](http://www.nexusmods.com/morrowind/mods/43266/?) - Get the RR - Better Meshes V1.2 file, `Fix for misc_com_metal_plate_05`, `Fix for artifact_bittercup_01` and `Fix for misc_dwrv_artifact60`.
 Before installing, disable `meshes/m/misc_com_pillow_01` from the main mod.
 * [MOAR Mesh Replacers](http://www.nexusmods.com/morrowind/mods/44057/?)
 * [Morrowind Optimization Patch](https://www.nexusmods.com/morrowind/mods/45384) - Improves performance by optimizing meshes.
 * [Project Atlas](https://www.nexusmods.com/morrowind/mods/45399) - Improves performance by merging meshes into a single shape, reducing drawcalls significantly for the same visual quality.
 Download all files.

+For the `ATL BC Mushrooms`, make sure to choose just `00 Core - Smoothed Meshes`.

 For the Velothi and Imperial mods, you'll need to go into the `Extras` folder, then into the `GITD` folder and copy the meshes folder next to the mods main `Meshes` folder, if you are using the mod Glow in the Dahrk.

 ## Nature Texture & Mesh Replacers